Step 7. Configure Standard Backup Repositories

 - In the Repositories list, select a standard backup repository to which you want to configure access and click Edit.

-If you have not added credentials beforehand, click Manage cloud accounts or Add to add the necessary credentials.
-For more information on adding credentials, see the Cloud Credentials Manager section in the Veeam Backup & Replication User Guide.
+If you have not added credential records for a service account beforehand, click Manage cloud accounts or Add to add the necessary service account.
+For more information on adding the service account, see the Google Cloud Accounts section in the Veeam Backup & Replication User Guide.

 The gateway server caches data when you copy backups and restore application items.
 The gateway server helps you decrease the amount of traffic being sent over the network and reduce data transfer costs.
 For more information on caching data, see the Cache section in the Veeam Backup & Replication User Guide.

 By default, the role of a gateway server is assigned to the Veeam Backup & Replication server.
-If the Veeam Backup & Replication server resides in a region that differs from the AWS Region where your Veeam Backup for AWS resides, choose a server that is located close to the Veeam Backup for AWS appliance.
+If the Veeam Backup & Replication server resides in a region that differs from the Google Cloud Region where your Veeam Backup for Google Cloud resides, choose a server that is located close to the Veeam Backup for Google Cloud appliance.
 You can choose any Microsoft Windows or Linux server that is added to your Veeam Backup & Replication infrastructure and has internet connection.
 Note that the server must be added to the Veeam Backup & Replication infrastructure beforehand.
 For more information on how to add a server, see the Virtualization Servers and Hosts section in the Veeam Backup & Replication User Guide.

-- If data in the standard backup repository is encrypted with a password, select the Use the following password for encrypted backups check box.
+- If data in the standard backup repository is encrypted, select the Use the following password for encrypted backups check box.
 From the drop-down list, select the password that must be used to decrypt the data.
 In this case, Veeam Backup & Replication will automatically decrypt backup files stored in this repository.

 If you have not added the password beforehand, click the Manage passwords link or the Add button to add the necessary password.
-For more information on adding passwords, see the Creating Passwords section in the Veeam Backup & Replication User Guide.
+For more information, see the Creating Passwords section in the Veeam Backup & Replication User Guide.